20 Most Common Medication Errors and Prevention Methods

 20. Patient Education Error

-Example: An older patient left hospital with lots of new medicines but wasn’t told how to use them properly.
-She took too much of some and missed others.
+Example: An older patient left hospital with several new medicines but was not shown how to take them correctly, leading to overdoses and missed doses.

 How to prevent it: